zulip/zulip/docs/production/troubleshooting.md

   not have the correct HTTP Host header, Django rejects it and logs the attempt.
 For more on this issue, see the [Django release notes on Host header poisoning](https://www.djangoproject.com/weblog/2013/feb/19/security/#s-issue-host-header-poisoning)

+## Monitoring

+The complete Nagios configuration (sans secret keys) used to monitor zulip.com is available under `puppet/zulip_ops` in the Zulip Git repository (those files are not installed in the release tarballs).

+The Nagios plugins used by that configuration are installed automatically by the Zulip installation process in subdirectories under `/usr/lib/nagios/plugins/`.
+The following is a summary of the various Nagios plugins included with Zulip and what they check:

+Application server and queue worker monitoring:

+* `check_send_receive_time` (sends a test message through the system between two bot users to check that end-to-end message sending works)

+* `check_rabbitmq_consumers` and `check_rabbitmq_queues` (checks for
+  rabbitmq being down or the queue workers being behind)

+* `check_queue_worker_errors` (checks for errors reported by the queue workers)

+* `check_worker_memory` (monitors for memory leaks in queue workers)

+* `check_email_deliverer_backlog` and `check_email_deliverer_process`
+  (monitors for whether scheduled outgoing emails are being sent)

+Database monitoring:

+* `check_postgres_replication_lag` (checks streaming replication is up to date).

+* `check_postgres` (checks the health of the postgres database)

+* `check_postgres_backup` (checks backups are up to date; see above)

+* `check_fts_update_log` (monitors for whether full-text search updates are being processed)

+Standard server monitoring:

+* `check_website_response.sh` (standard HTTP check)

+* `check_debian_packages` (checks apt repository is up to date)

+**Note**: While most commands require no special permissions, `check_email_deliverer_backlog`, requires the `nagios` user to be in the `zulip` group, in order to access `SECRET_KEY` and thus run Zulip management commands.

+If you're using these plugins, bug reports and pull requests to make it easier to monitor Zulip and maintain it in production are encouraged!

+## Memory leak mitigation

+As a measure to mitigate the impact of potential memory leaks in one of the Zulip daemons, the service automatically restarts itself every Sunday early morning.
+See `/etc/cron.d/restart-zulip` for the precise configuration.